-The Company applies the "prudent person" principle when making investment or divestment decisions, drawing on both the analyses made by its Investment Department and the information provided by external service providers (Financial institutions, asset managers, rating agencies, etc.) and, taking into account the risk appetite framework The Company has set itself.
+CACI Reinsurance applies the "prudent person" principle when making investment or divestment decisions, drawing on both the analyses made by its Investment Department and the information provided by external service providers (Financial institutions, asset managers, rating agencies, etc.) and, taking into account the risk appetite framework CACI Reinsurance has set itself.
 The different management and risk reduction techniques outlined below also apply to the implementation of the principle of the prudent person.
-In addition, rules have been put in place to prevent conflicts of interest (the role of the Company's Compliance) and to secure the process in the event of a new type of investment.
+In addition, rules have been put in place to prevent conflicts of interest (the role of CACI Reinsurance Compliance) and to secure the process in the event of a new type of investment.